This page outlines the best ways you can assist individuals and communities who are impacted by a disaster.

 - Make a financial contribution to the voluntary organization of your choice.

-- If you need help in determining who to give to, National Voluntary Organization Active in Disaster website has a list of major Non-profits that are active in disaster work or you can make your offer through the National Donations Management Network.
+- If you need help in determining who to give to, the National Voluntary Organizations Active in Disaster website has a list of major non-profits active in disaster work or contact your FEMA Voluntary Agency Liaison for guidance.

 Confirm what is needed BEFORE taking action!